Ruby1993/Eron-Fraud-Detection-master/Project_Answer Summary.md

 Identify persons who are in the corporate fraud based on the available data within financial features, email features, and available 'poi' labels.

+For the whole process, it could be broken down into parts below, Feature preprocessing:
+     - Outliers detection and removal
+     - Fill in the nan value by considering features in different groups
+     - Standardize the feature
+Feature Creation
+Modeling Creation/Validation:
+    - Built up the pipelines and include the naive bayes, decision tree, logistic Regression, support vector machine, KNN, random forest, Adaboost, and Gradientboost.
+    - Used grid search to find the optimal parameters based on the test result.
+    - Adopted the stratified shuffle split cross validation to fully make use of our dataset, and pick the best model we built.

 Dataset Overview

 For the dataset we had, there are 146 records and 21 variables.